 I hope you all are aware that the entire icon set for QGIS exists in SVG format already and there is no need to make new one for HDPI.
 You can find them here: https://github.com/qgis/QGIS/tree/master/images/themes/default

 I am super interested in getting this going because I love my retina display but I hate the pixelated look QGIS now has.
 Now that I have switched to a higher resolution screen, QGIS effectively runs at a lower resolution(!)
 Go figure.

 I am no code monkey but I'm learning python and happy to do anything I can to help.
 I don't want to wait for QGIS 3.0!

-#18 Updated by Nyall Dawson almost 2 years ago
+#18 Updated by Nyall Dawson about 2 years ago

 Chris - this bug tracker doesn't work on votes.
 See http://nyalldawson.net/2016/08/how-to-effectively-get-things-changed-in-qgis/ for a description on how things get prioritised.